rails/rails/guides/source/security.md

 Many web applications have an authentication system: a user provides a user name and password, the web application checks them and stores the corresponding user id in the session hash.
 From now on, the session is valid.
 On every request the application will load the user, identified by the user id in the session, without the need for new authentication.
 The session id in the cookie identifies the session.

 Hence, the cookie serves as temporary authentication for the web application.
-Everyone who seizes a cookie from someone else, may use the web application as this user – with possibly severe consequences.
+Anyone who seizes a cookie from someone else, may use the web application as this user – with possibly severe consequences.
 Here are some ways to hijack a session, and their countermeasures:

 * Sniff the cookie in an insecure network.
 A wireless LAN can be an example of such a network.
 In an unencrypted wireless LAN it is especially easy to listen to the traffic of all connected clients.
 This is one more reason not to work from a coffee shop.
 For the web application builder this means to _provide a secure connection over SSL_.
 In Rails 3.1 and later, this could be accomplished by always forcing SSL connection in your application config file: